photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 weatherman Rudolph the Red, who specializes in precipitation.
 He reports that there is going to be nothing but thunderstorms for the next week.

-The man says, I don’t believe this guy.
-We have had no rain all summer.
+The man says, “I don’t believe this guy.
+We have had no rain all summer.”

-The wife says, I think he’s right, darling.
+The wife says, “I think he’s right, darling.”

-Why’s that? the man replies.
+“Why’s that?” the man replies.

-The wife turns to her husband and says, Because Rudolph the Red knows rain, dear.
+The wife turns to her husband and says, “Because Rudolph the Red knows rain, dear.”

 Paranoid Cook {#paranoid-cook .unnumbered}
 -------------